RX2Solutions/RX2Solutions.github.io/_landing_pages/interviewguide.md

       You'll receive the PDF instantly by email plus a five-day mini-course to help you implement with your team.
 consent_copy: We send actionable hiring insights once a week.
 Unsubscribe anytime.
 ---
-Our readers walk into interviews sharper, calmer, and more confident—ready to turn conversation into opportunity.
+Our readers walk into interviews sharper, calmer, and more confident, ready to turn conversation into opportunity.
 This guide distills the same preparation frameworks we use with top professionals across technology, engineering, and professional services.

 Inside the full guide, you’ll find:

 - The Interview Roadmap we coach every candidate through.
+-
 - A STAR-based framework that makes your experience easy to explain.
+-
 - The five fastest ways to get rejected—and how to avoid them.
+-
 - Real-world examples of smart questions that make lasting impressions

 Want a quick win?
 Start with “How to Answer Questions.”
 It’s a 10-minute reset that can completely change how you present your experience.